The Guitar Collection

 Few names in classical guitar making carry the historical importance of the Hauser workshop.
 The instruments built by Hermann Hauser I helped define the modern concert guitar, and the tradition was carried forward by Hermann Hauser II, whose guitars remain among the most respected and sought-after instruments ever built.

 This particular example, built in 1960 and bearing the memorable serial number 666, comes from the golden period of Hauser II’s career.
 While the number may raise an eyebrow or two, there is nothing sinister about the guitar itself.
-In fact, it is one of the more enchanting Hausers encountered, combining the hallmark Hauser clarity with a depth and richness that is not always present in guitars from this workshop.
+It is one of the more enchanting Hausers we have encountered, combining the hallmark Hauser clarity with a depth and richness that is not always present in guitars from this workshop.

 Built with a spruce top and Brazilian rosewood back and sides, the guitar displays the refined, understated aesthetic associated with the Hauser tradition.
 The top has developed a beautifully darkened patina over time, and the original finish exhibits the characteristic vintage checking commonly seen on Hausers from this period.